luiscoco/GoogleCloud_Sample11-Deploying-to-Google-Kubernetes-Engine-GKE/README.md

 # How to deploy Google Cloud Artifact Registry Docker Image to Google Kubernetes Engine (GKE)

-## 1. Set up Google Cloud SDK: Make sure you have the Google Cloud SDK installed and initialized on your local machine
+## 1. Set up Google Cloud SDK

+Make sure you have the Google Cloud SDK installed and initialized on your local machine

 ```
 gcloud init
 ```

-## 2. Authenticate with GCP: Use the gcloud auth login command to authenticate with Google Cloud
+## 2. Authenticate with GCP

+Use the gcloud auth login command to authenticate with Google Cloud

 Configure Docker to use gcloud as a credential helper: